Forensic Imaging analyst examining evidence

 Photography

-Documentation of evidence is important in many aspects of a case, and can range from simply recording the condition of evidence to enhancing details that may not be discernable to the human eye.
-General evidence documentation is preformed to save a visual record of the evidence.
-The evidence is placed on a seamless background, is evenly lit, and then photographed both front and back.
-Some items also require close up photographs to show aspects of the evidence that may be important to a case.
+Documentation of evidence is important in many aspects of a case and can range from simply recording the condition of evidence to enhancing details that may not be discernable to the human eye.
+General evidence documentation is performed to save a visual record of the evidence.
+The evidence is placed on a seamless background, evenly lit, and then photographed both front and back.
+Some items also require close-up photographs to show aspects of the evidence that may be important to a case.

-Bluestar, a reagent used to search for blood, produces a chemiluminescencent or glowing reaction that must be recorded in total darkness.
-This type of documentation typically requires long exposure times and high sensitivity camera systems.
+Bluestar, a reagent used to search for blood, produces a chemiluminescent or glowing reaction that must be recorded in total darkness.
+This type of documentation typically requires long exposure times and high-sensitivity camera systems.

 Closed circuit television or surveillance cameras are everywhere, so there is a good chance that a crime or the events surrounding a crime were captured on video.